pith/typedconfig/README.md

-# typedconfig
+# TypedConfig
-TypedConfig is a Nuun plugin which setup configuration classes
+TypedConfig is a Nuun plugin which setup configuration classes.